CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0037-Sudoku-Solver.md

 ✔ The time complexity of the backtracking algorithm is typically exponential, but in practice, it tends to be much less than the worst case.

-✔ Therefore, we often express the time complexity of backtracking algorithms using Big O notation as $O(b^d)$, where b is the branching factor (average number of choices at each decision point) and d is the depth of the recursion tree.
+✔ The algorithm explores 9 possibilities for each of the 81 cells, resulting in a time complexity of $O(9^m)$, where m represents the number of empty cells.

 ✅ Space Complexity:

-✔ The space complexity is determined by the recursive call stack during the backtracking process.
+✔ The algorithm uses a recursive approach to explore the solution space.

-✔ In the worst case, the depth of the recursion tree can be equal to the number of empty cells on the Sudoku board.
+✔ The recursive stack depth is proportional to the number of empty cells in the Sudoku board.

-✔ Therefore, the space complexity is $O(bd)$, where b is the branching factor and d is the depth of the recursion tree.
+✔ The space complexity of the backtracking algorithm is typically linear, but in practice, it tends to be much less.

+✔ The algorithm explores 9 possibilities for each of the 81 cells, resulting in a space complexity of $O(m)$, where m represents the number of empty cells.

+✅ The algorithm solves the Sudoku puzzle by backtracking through the solution space, exploring possibilities until a valid solution is found or all possibilities are exhausted.

+✅ The algorithm uses a recursive approach to explore the solution space, setting numbers in empty cells and checking if the placement is valid according to the Sudoku rules.

+✅ The algorithm backtracks when an invalid solution is found, undoing the choice and trying the next number.